-If a child needs to take medication please fill in the Administration of Medication form (available from the office or on our website) and hand it, along with the medicine, to the office.
+If a child needs to take medication please fill in the Administration of Medication form (available from the office) and hand it, along with the medicine, to the office.
 A fridge is available to keep the medication cool.

-Our Administration Staff try their best to ensure all children requiring medicine receive it, but they cannot be held responsible for any missed.
+Our administration staff try their best to ensure all children requiring medicine receive it, but they cannot be held responsible for any missed.
 We suggest that a note is put in the child's lunch box to remind them to come for their medicine.